LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

-Additionally, \textbf{the Dataset Alignment Method} derives profiles from real-world datasets \textbf{\cite{9}}, which consists of data about actual individuals.
-This approach starts by organizing the information in these datasets into natural language prompts that describe the characteristics of the role of the LLM.
-These structured data are then used to create the profiles.
-In the study conducted by~\textbf{\cite{116}}, researchers utilized GPT-3 alongside real world demographic data from ANES to assign roles based on characteristics such as state of residence.
-Subsequently, they evaluated whether GPT-3 could mimic real human behavior reliably.
-The Dataset Alignment Method ensures that the LLM profile accurately reflects real-world attributes and behaviors, thereby making it meaningful and realistic.
-However, the effectiveness of this method relies heavily on the accuracy and representativeness of the underlying real-world datasets.
+\textbf{The Dataset Alignment Method} derives profiles from real-world datasets containing individual data, ensuring realistic and grounded LLM roles.
+Information from these datasets is organized into natural language prompts that describe the LLM's role characteristics.
+In a study by~\cite{116}, researchers used GPT-3 with ANES demographic data to assign roles based on attributes like state of residence, mimicking real human behavior reliably.
+This method's effectiveness relies heavily on the accuracy and representativeness of the datasets, making data quality a critical factor.

-Finally, we introduced \textbf{the Fine-tuned Pluggable Modules Method}, a pioneering solution to set LLM’s profile leveraging several state-of-the-art techniques, aiming to provide an efficient customization and adaptation of the LLM’s profile.
-This approach defines the LLM profile by injecting a pluggable module fine-tuned to influence the language model behavior \textbf{\cite{21}}.
-Indeed, that module is a set of additional tunable parameters that must be previously trained using Parameter-Efficient Fine-Tuning (PEFT) techniques, such as Sequential adapter (AdapterS), Prompt-tuning, or LoRA \textbf{\cite{115}}.

-This process ensures precise and effective customization to achieve the desired profile by eliminating the need for in-context learning, which traditionally involves injecting extensive prompt information into each query.
-By omitting this step, the required context size is significantly reduced, as the adapters directly encode the desired behaviors and profiles into the model parameters.
-This reduction in context size and memory footprint allows the LLM to operate more efficiently, using less memory during inference without compromising performance and flexibility.
+\textbf{The Fine-tuned Pluggable Modules Method}, a novel approach, customizes LLM profiles by injecting fine-tuned modules that adjust model behavior~\cite{21}.
+These modules, trained using Parameter-Efficient Fine-Tuning (PEFT) techniques such as Sequential Adapter, Prompt-tuning, or LoRA~\cite{115}, encode desired profiles directly into model parameters.
+This eliminates the need for extensive in-context learning prompts, reducing context size and memory footprint while maintaining flexibility and performance, offering an efficient and precise customization solution.